tsupplis/cpm86-hacking/README.md

 - pceexit
 - pcever
 - pcemnt
 - pceinit (a combination of clear screen, pcetime and ver as CP/M-86) start up command
 - ver displays the BDOS version
 - cls clear screen
-- tod replacement for CP/M-86 without the 78-99 year constraint (need to add leap year check)
+- tod replacement for CP/M-86 without the 78-99 year constraint and date/time validation including leap years

 All the tools are working on
 - CP/M-86 1.1